daneb/blog/_sermons/romans-eight.md

 - and lastly, if you ever confused or broken, the Spirit that indwells will pray to God on your behalf.

 ## The Conclusion: Call To Action
-After all that the reader, now saved and ask the ultimate question, yes sin is defeated, yes I have a new walk in the Spirit, yes I have a new identity, yes I have hope, yes the Holy Spirit will intercede on my behalf, but Paul, if I get these wrong, if I mess up my walk, and sometimes choose the broad way, will God still love me?
+After all that the reader, now saved and ask the ultimate question,
+> "Yes sin is defeated, yes I have a new walk in the Spirit, yes I have a new identity, yes I have hope, yes the Holy Spirit will intercede on my behalf, but Paul, if I get these wrong,
+> if I mess up my walk, and sometimes choose the broad way, will God still love me?
 Will my father still care?
 What of our relqationship?
-What of his love?
+> What of his love?""

-Paul responds with something that can only be considered one of the greatest and most beautiful literary pieces,
+Paul responds with something that can only be considered one of the greatest and most beautiful literary pieces, but **this time He asks a question.**
 > READ v31-39